ekosz/redux-falcor/README.md

 **Warning**

-Because falcor is intrinsically asynchronous your code can not rely on any one piece of state being present when rending.
+Because falcor is intrinsically asynchronous your code can not rely on any one piece of state being present when rendering.
 In the example above we give a default for `currentUser` when we haven't fetched that piece of data yet.

 ### Thanks